The Importance Of Email Design: Best Practices, Tips, and Tools

 Before sending, check how your messages are displayed on different types of devices: whether all the content is visible and fits into the screen size, the layout is not broken, and images load quickly enough.

 Calls to action are a central part of any commercial email.
-After all, your primary purpose is for users to click a button so you want to make it distinct.
-Best CTAs in emails are contrasting against the background, short, large, legible, and contain action-oriented texts.
+After all, your primary goal is for users to click a button so you want to make it distinct.
+Best CTAs in emails are large, legible, contrasting against the background, and contain short, action-oriented texts.

-• Add a second button if a layout permits it.
+• Add a second button if the layout permits it.
 Some subscribers don’t click until they see the whole message.
-The second button will help you not lose such clients.
+The second button will help not to lose such clients.

 • Don’t make buttons based on images.
 If a user has images turned off, they won’t be able to know what your CTA is about.
 Make it a text.
-For the same reasons, it’s better to make them into separate elements rather than part of a larger picture.
+For the same reasons, it’s better to make them separate elements rather than part of an image/photo.

 • Surround your CTAs with a lot of white space to highlight them.